 Higher Education in North Carolina

-North Carolina is a premier destination for higher education in the United States.
-The state is currently home to 188 colleges and universities, including public and private institutions.
-Computer science in North Carolina is thriving, and postsecondary education options reflect the growing need for trained professionals in the field.
+The computer science industry thrives in North Carolina, and the many postsecondary institutions offering computer science programs reflect the growing need for trained professionals in the field.
 In addition to a broad variety of campus-based computer science degrees, many computer science schools in North Carolina also offer online learning options.

-Institutions that most frequently come up in searches for the best computer science schools in North Carolina include the large University of North Carolina system, which encompasses six campuses throughout the state.
-North Carolina State University is also well-known for its computer science offerings.
-Students seeking a private institution are often drawn to Duke University, Wake Forest University, or Davidson College.
+Institutions that most frequently come up in searches for the best computer science schools in North Carolina include the University of North Carolina system, which encompasses six campuses throughout the state.
+Other institutions include North Carolina State University, Duke University, Wake Forest University, and Davidson College.

 Computer Science Careers in North Carolina